Tracking leader development to optimize learning, engagement, & productivity (part 1)

 Tony is thriving in his genius pool role, and is finally showing evidence of growth in the complexity of his leadership decision-making skills.
 At this point, we would have projected a steeper growth trajectory for Tony than shown here, but his growth between 2017 and 2021 slowed a bit earlier than we would have expected in 2017.
 Even though he’ll tell anyone who listens that he isn’t interested in leadership, it looks like he’s going to have the skills to lead a genius pool one day.
 (It’s a senior role in T-Rex.)

 Jihan continues on a steep growth trajectory through the next several years.
 In 2017 he already had his eye on his line manager’s role.
 If T-Rex holds on to him, he’ll be eyeing the C-suite in a few more years.

-Growth tracking can play in a valuable role in developing, engaging, and retaining talent.
+Growth tracking can play a valuable role in developing, engaging, and retaining talent.
 Here, I’ve illustrated how growth tracking can be used alongside an organization’s existing practices to support the growth of essential skills and enhance decision-making around promotion and role assignment.
-Next, you’ll see how T-Rex stands up against other fictional, but reality-based organizations who measured the growth of leadership decision-making skills from 2012 to 2021.
+Next, you’ll see how T-Rex stands up against other fictional but reality-based organizations that measured the growth of leadership decision-making skills from 2012 to 2021.